War of the currents: Remnant and existent DC systems

 Some cities continued to use DC well into the 20th century.
 For example, central Helsinki had a DC network until the late 1940s, and Stockholm lost its dwindling DC network as late as the 1970s.
 A mercury-arc valve rectifier station could convert AC to DC where networks were still used.
 Parts of Boston, Massachusetts, along Beacon Street and Commonwealth Avenue still used 110 volts DC in the 1960s, causing the destruction of many small appliances (typically hair dryers and phonographs) used by Boston University students, who ignored warnings about the electricity supply.

 New York City's electric utility company, Consolidated Edison, continued to supply direct current to customers who had adopted it early in the twentieth century, mainly for elevators.
 The New Yorker Hotel, constructed in 1929, had a large direct-current power plant and did not convert fully to alternating-current service until well into the 1960s.
 This was the building in which AC pioneer Nikola Tesla spent his last years, and where he died in 1943.
 New York City's Broadway theaters continued to use DC services until 1975, requiring the use of outmoded manual resistance dimmer boards operated by several stagehands.
 This practice ended when the musical A Chorus Line introduced computerized lighting control and thyristor (SCR) dimmers to Broadway, and New York theaters were finally converted to AC.

 In January 1998, Consolidated Edison started to eliminate DC service.
 At that time there were 4,600 DC customers.
 By 2006, there were only 60 customers using DC service, and on November 14, 2007, the last direct-current distribution by Con Edison was shut down.
 Customers still using DC were provided with on-site AC to DC rectifiers.
 In 2012, Pacific Gas and Electric Company still provided DC power to some locations in San Francisco, primarily for elevators, supplied by close to 200 rectifiers each providing power for 7–10 customers.

 The Central Electricity Generating Board in the UK maintained a 200-volt DC generating station at Bankside Power Station in London until 1981.
 It exclusively powered DC printing machinery in Fleet Street, then the heart of the UK's newspaper industry.
-It was decommissioned later in 1981 when the newspaper industry moved into the developing docklands area further down the river (using modern AC-powered equipment).
+It was decommissioned later in 1981 when the newspaper industry moved downstream into the developing docklands area and began using newer AC-powered equipment.

 High-voltage direct current (HVDC) systems are used for bulk transmission of energy from distant generating stations, for underwater lines, and for interconnection of separate alternating-current systems.